 Arns Innovations summary

-The University of Michigan example demonstrates how a conventional public listing can become a cognitive decision layer: easier to understand, easier to route, easier to match, easier to cluster, and easier to translate into licensing, pilots, sponsorship, venture design, or future invention.
-The listing stays the source truth.
-The value comes from what is built around it.
+The University of Michigan example shows how one public listing can become a disclosure-safe decision surface: easier to understand, easier to qualify, easier to route, and easier to connect to pilots, sponsors, licensing pathways, venture logic, and adjacent opportunities.
+The public listing remains the source truth.
+The value comes from the translation, structure, and route intelligence built around it.

-TodayMost public IP listings are static, role-agnostic, and route-thin.
+TodayMost public IP listings remain static, role-agnostic, and thin on decision guidance.

-After indexingThe portfolio becomes matchable, clusterable, scoreable, and derivation-ready.
+After structureThe portfolio becomes more comparable, clusterable, and commercially intelligible.

-After rolloutEach new listing compounds the intelligence and widens the opportunity network.
+After rolloutEach improved listing compounds the institution’s discovery, matching, and commercialization capacity.

 Portfolio effect